galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > <hands-on-title>Build a Neighbour-Joining Tree with FastTree</hands-on-title>
 >
-> 1. Search for the "FastTree" tool in the tool finder.
+> 1. Search for the {% tool FastTree %} tool in the tool finder.
 > 2. Load your MAFFT output file as the input data for FastTree.
 > 3. Under **protein or nucleotide alignment** select "Nucleotide" as it is DNA data
 > 3. For **Nucleotide evolution model** select Jukes-Cantor + CAT